Which GFSI Certification is Right for My Business?

 Next, consider your business, including size and type.
 Because the FSSC 22000 standard is a management system certification, smaller companies may not want the administrative requirements associated with obtaining this GFSI certification.
 Larger companies with an international focus, however, may decide the FSSC 22000 certification is suited to their broad reach.
 BRCGS and SQF are more product-focused certifications.

-Regardless of which GFSI food safety certification you choose, an annual audit will be required to maintain it.
+Regardless of which GFSI food safety certification scheme you choose, an annual audit will be required to maintain it.

 GFSI Certification Comparison